philschanely/course-web1/src/pages/activities/course-project.md

 <Callout icon="flag-checkered" iconStyle="fa" color="tertiary" lead={true}>

-Ensure your professor is a collaborator on your InVision project and submit the provided assignment to indicate you're ready for feedback.
+Ensure your professor is a collaborator on your InVision project in order for this deliverable to count as completed and to receive feedback.

 </Callout>